 He is self taught, although he reads, no studies, books and magazines in the fields of art composition, carving and sculpture.
 Also, travels to the United States, Norway, Germany, Amsterdam, Copenhagen, and more recently Melbourne Australia, have exposed him to the works of other sculptors and artists.

 Of course, there are many famous works and sculptors, here in Canada, that offer inspiration as well.

 Whether it is a light hearted caricature, or a serious contemplation, I really want to engage the viewer ... make them think.

 I hope they will be encouraged to mentally complete the story, fill in the gaps, or at the very least, identify with the concept.

 I like a lot of variety in subject matter, medium, and composition.

 I want to finish up the gallery, set up my studio and get back to selling my work, of course.

-I enjoy custom orders and commissioned portraits, as they often challenge me to try something new, or present an image in a manner I may not have tried on my own.
-But I may not do a lot of them.
+I enjoy custom orders and commissioned portraits, as they often challenge me to try something new, but I may not do a lot of them.

 Some things I would like to do include ...